 Interim Nominating Committee.
 The Board of Directors of Boston Properties, Inc. has established an Interim Nominating Committee, currently consisting of Messrs.
 Salomon (Chairman), Patricof and Seidenberg, all of whom are independent members of the Board of Directors.
+The Interim Nominating Committee reviews and recommends to the Board of Directors nominees for election as directors.
 The Interim Nominating Committee considers factors such as the independence and qualifications of a candidate and the current size and composition of the Board of Directors.
 It is currently expected that during 2003, the Interim Nominating Committee will complete its mandate from the Board of Directors, at which time a permanent Nominating and Corporate Governance Committee is expected to be established by the Board of Directors.